sts10/sts10.github.io/_posts/2021-10-27-starship-prompt.markdown

 disabled = true
 ```

-You can probably guess the changes I made: no new line at the start, and changed the prompt symbol from a "bold" green `➜` to a "bold" red `✚`.

 ## Questions partially answered

-My two main questions when starting this were: (1) What would happen to all my prompt work in my bashrc file?; and (2) what about my terminal colors?
-It seems like Starship overwrote everything except the hex color codes I set in my terminal's settings, which is good.
+My two main questions before installing Starship were: (1) What would happen to all my prompt work in my bashrc file?; and (2) what about my terminal colors?

+1. Since the init BASH line is at the way end of my bashrc, I think Starship quietly supersedes all that Bash color code at the top of this post.
+This is pretty much ideal, since I can now either keep it as a fall back for if/wehn Starship is not installed, or remove it, cleaning up my bashrc file that's already very long.

+2. It seems like Starship generally kept the hex color codes I set in my terminal's settings, which is good, though it definitely uses some colors I don't recognize.
+These are likely colors I set in my terminal config but haven't seen in years.
+(It would be cool if Starship also somehow took care of these colors for you, but it's also fine that they don't.)